julianperrott/Blog/blog/content/post/Unmanaged Oracle Client on Docker For Windows 2016 With IIS and a DotNet 4.5 Application.md

 <br/>

-### 5. Container Run-Time Exceptions you may get and what they could mean
+### 5. Container run-time exceptions and what they mean

 **BadImageFormatException**